LPF33/TypeScript/README.md

     -   Node.js
     -   Socket.io
 -   #### About:
     Finally I build a multiplayer-website.
-You send the given link to friend.
-This link connects both players to a Gaming-Room.
+You send the given link to a friend.
+This link connects both players to a private Gaming-Room.
 Only Two-Player-Games ( for the moment ).
     First game: Mini-Racer game.
 The signaling is handled by socket.io.
     Not finished yet, I will add more features soon!
 -   #### Preview: